 You may be astonished to learn that even media students are not fond of written assignments.
 Of course, there are boys and girls who are ready to spend days and nights trying to find the best word to describe their thoughts or ideas.
-Yet, the greater part of students is not great fans of essays and research papers.
+Yet, the greater part of students are not great fans of essays and research papers, so they end up engaging in plagiarism.
 There are several reasons why students do not like to write essays.
 The most standard of them are the following:

 There are lots of ardent arguments and discussions about the last point.
 Thanks to the development of technologies, it has become so easy and simple to check any dissertation, term paper, or even an essay for plagiarism.